Please provide your zip code to see plans in your area.

 The ACA specifically provides for the indefinite continuation of grandfathered plans, which is what President Obama was talking about when he said people would be able to keep their pre-ACA plans if they wanted to.
 Note that grandfathered plans are not the same as grandmothered plans.

 In order to retain grandfathered status, a plan cannot have been substantially changed since the ACA was enacted, and there are limits on how much cost-sharing can increase and how benefits can change.

 In February 2019, the Departments of the Treasury, Labor, and Health & Human Services published a request for comments on whether there should be rule changes to make it easier for employer-sponsored grandfathered plans to retain their grandfathered status going forward.
-As of 2020, about 14 percent of workers with employer-sponsored health plans were enrolled in grandfathered plans.
+As of 2020, about 14% of workers with employer-sponsored health plans were enrolled in grandfathered plans.
 (The request for comments did not pertain to individual market grandfathered health plans, and the subsequent rule changes do not either.)

 So it was not surprising when the Trump administration published a proposed rule in July 2020 that included two modifications that would make it easier for employer-sponsored grandfathered plans to make changes to their coverage and still retain their grandfathered status.
 The administration accepted public comments on the proposed rule changes through mid-August, but received just 13 comments.
-The proposed rule was finalized in December 2020 with very few modifications, although the effective date has been pushed out to June 15, 2021:
+The proposed rule was finalized in December 2020 with very few modifications, although the effective date was pushed out to June 15, 2021:

 The rule changes do not apply to grandfathered plans in the individual/family market, but the vast majority of grandfathered plans are in the group market, where the rule changes do apply.
 But again, especially with the newly revised guidance on how the premium adjustment percentage is calculated, the updated rules for cost-sharing modifications on employer-sponsored grandfathered plans are unlikely to have a dramatic impact.